CodeYourFuture/curriculum/common-content/en/module/js1/api/index.md

 - An 🕹️**interface** is a shared boundary between two or more systems.

-We’ve encountered several functions like `console.log`, `Math.round` already.
+We've encountered several functions like `console.log` and `Math.round` already.
 `console.log` and `Math.round` are **API**s.

 `console.log` is actually implemented in a different language (C++), but that doesn't matter - its functionality is exposed to us when we write JavaScript, and we don't need to care how it's actually implemented or how it works.

 Jest provides an **API** so we can write tests.
-So _we have to find out about the Jest API_ to start writing tests with Jest.
+So we have to find out about the Jest API to start writing tests with Jest.

 {{<tabs name="exercises">}}